If you're interested in volunteering, please fill out our volunteer application:

 - Houston Audubon is constantly in demand at nature festivals and events throughout the Upper Texas Coast.
 A few hours of your time can make a big difference.

 - Calling all birders!
 Help is needed for bird counts, surveys, and field trips.

-Houston Audubon welcomes your group’s participation at our sanctuaries!
+Houston Audubon welcomes your group's participation at our sanctuaries!
 Schools, churches, scout troops, corporations, and community agencies are key partners in achieving our mission of conservation, and habitat protection.
 If you are interested in your group working with us, please complete a group volunteer request form.
 Volunteer Coordinator Juanita Perkins will contact you after your request is received.
 Generally, two months lead time and funding support are needed to develop a project.
-Note: Small groups and families are also welcome to join us for our regularly scheduled work days.
-Corporate groups should contact Amanda Wisian at firstname.lastname@example.org, 713-93-1639.
+Note: Small groups and families are also welcome to join us for our regularly scheduled Workdays.
+Corporate groups should contact Julie Gold at firstname.lastname@example.org, 713-932-1639.

 Bolivar Restoration Planting Event